wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 Services and integrations are exposed to other services, integrations, or applications through endpoints.
 A service or an integration can expose multiple endpoints, each representing a unique entry point into the service.
 For example, a service may expose a REST API endpoint and a GraphQL endpoint, each providing different ways to interact with the service.
 Endpoints provide specific details for how the service or the integration can be consumed.
 For instance, the port number, protocol, and the schema such as open API specification (OAS) or GraphQL schema.
 By defining these details, endpoints make it possible for other services, integrations, and applications to discover and interact with the service in a standardized way.

 Choreo defines endpoints by combining port binding, protocol, endpoint name, network visibility, endpoint schema, and additional protocol-related fields.
-Following table describe each attribute of an endpoint.
+The following table describes each attribute of an endpoint.

 | Field | Description |
 | ----- | ----------- |